goat fence line feeder

 Why is it sometimes unsafe to go into a pasture to feed livestock?

 There are several reasons why it might not be safe to enter a pasture to feed your goats.
-For one, larger herds can become crowded and competitive during feeding time, which could lead to injuries.
+For one, larger herds can be competitive during feeding time, which can lead to injuries.
 Additionally, aggressive or territorial goats may become protective of their food and pose a risk to anyone entering the area.
-Another concern is when female goats are pregnant or have recently given birth; it is important to minimize handling and stress to prevent complications.

 goats fighting to eat grain out of a feed bucket